And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 It's seedy.

-Very is now on the Today Show today, not MSNBC, which has no audience.
+Now, on the Today Show today, not MSNBC, which has no audience.

-NBC News has learned from a source in the Edwards campaign that John Edwards only confessed his affair to his wife after she confronted him, and only after he was already announcing for president.
+NBC News has learned from a source in the Edwards campaign that John Edwards only confessed his affair to his wife after she confronted him and only after he was already announcing for president.

-He told the truth slowly, and not until they were in the frenzy of the campaign's official launch in late December 2006.
+He told the truth slowly and not until they were in the frenzy of the campaign's official launch in late December 2006.

 In fact, Edwards only revealed his affair on New Year's Eve 2006, days after he had announced.

-Elizabeth Edwards' brother told people the uncertainty of her own mortality, her cancer diagnosis, and people reported the reality that her young children will one day no longer have a mother, let her just stay with her husband.
+And people reported the reality that her young children will one day no longer have a mother led her to stay with her husband.

-Whoo, now Andrea Mitchell digging into the Edwards affair.
+Ooh, now Andrea Mitchell digging into the Edwards affair.

 He's got to be wondering what happened.

-And then ABC went out and publicized they promoted what they had.
+And then ABC went out and publicized.

 And everybody found out it before the Olympics started.

-So everybody knew about it, and a Breck girl actually said he was mad at ABC.
+And the Brett girl actually said he was mad at ABC.

-Which is another illustration of the of the of the symbiotic relationship that many Democrats think that they have with the drive-by media.
+He thought he had an understanding with them, that they wouldn't do anything before the interview aired, which is another illustration of the symbiotic relationship that many Democrats think that they have with the drive-by media.

 Two stories, one in the Rocky Mountain News, the other in a Denver TV station's website.

-So they they switched it around somehow.
+So they switched it around somehow.

 Here's an excerpt from the Rocky Mountain News.